chinmaygupta0/Video-Upload-Sensitivity-Processing-and-Streaming-Application-Assignment/README.md

 # 🎥 Video Upload, Sensitivity Processing & Streaming Platform

+---

 ## 📌 Project Overview

-This is a full-stack video management platform that allows users to upload videos, process them for content sensitivity, receive real-time processing updates, and securely stream processed videos.
+This project is a full-stack video management platform that enables users to upload videos, process them for content sensitivity, receive real-time processing updates, and securely stream processed videos.

-The application is built using **Node.js, Express, MongoDB, React (Vite)** and leverages **Socket.io** for real-time updates and **FFmpeg** for video metadata extraction.
+The application is built using Node.js, Express, MongoDB, React (Vite) and leverages Socket.io for real-time communication and FFmpeg for video metadata extraction.

 ---